 When asked how all Legal Department members were committed to continuous improvement in legal operations, exactly half – 50 percent – said at least “moderately well.”
 Another 16 percent are in various stages of development, working toward total team engagement.

 Interestingly, small- and medium-sized teams are more likely to show enthusiasm:

 - Teams of one to five, six to 10 and 11 to 50 all are twice as likely as teams of 51+ to say their teams are well-committed.

 - No team of 51+ ranked their team the highest level in this category – well-committed with dedication to continuous improvement.

 - 22 percent of the largest teams said they are not well-committed at all, more than double any other sized team.

-- If your Legal Department does not yet have a plan, Xakia’s Nine Steps to a Legal Department Strategic Plan provides step-by-step guidance and a template.
+- If your Legal Department does not yet have a plan, Xakia’s Eight Steps to a Legal Department Strategic Plan provides step-by-step guidance and a template.

 - Take the time to meet with your C-suite and business client counterparts to ensure your legal operations strategy complements the organization’s macro and micro plans.

 - If you are struggling to get all members of your team on board, consider your training and communication strategies.
-This article will provide some tips.
+Check out out blog for success tips for implementing LegalTech